shresthapal2808/js-calculator/README.md

 - **Multiplication** (`*`): Calculate the product of two numbers.
 - **Division** (`/`): Calculate the quotient of two numbers, with error handling for division by zero.

-### Benefits

-- **User-Friendly Interface**: A clean and simple interface makes it easy for users to perform calculations.
-- **Educational**: Helps beginners learn how to build a web-based calculator using HTML, CSS, and JavaScript.
-- **Responsive Design**: The calculator is designed to be responsive and works well on various devices.

 ### Preview
 https://shresthapal2808.github.io/js-calculator/